Living Room Design Photos with Concrete Floors and No TV

 Photo of a mid-sized contemporary open concept living room in Melbourne with white walls, concrete floors and no tv.

-SCH Interiors by Design LTD
+SCH Interiors by Design LTDSCH Interiors by Design LTD

 A beautiful corner group upholstered in the most luxurious vintage aniline leather that is so soft and warm to the touch this comes with adjustable back head rests, available in many combinations as well as 2, 3, 4 seater sofas as this a modular unit any size can be achieved.